jensenemily/jensenemily.github.io/index.md

 **Current Research Projects** include...
-- Wide-area control of power networks with high shares of IBRs (with Prof. Bri-Mathius Hodge and PhD student Matt Baughman).
+- Multi-timescale wide-area control of power networks with high shares of IBRs (with Prof. Bri-Mathius Hodge and PhD student Matt Baughman).
 - Control of nonlinear wave-like dynamics (with Prof. Cody Scarborough and undergraduate Andy Gusty).
+See our recent publication accepted to IEEE L-CSS [here](https://ieeexplore.ieee.org/document/11045777)!
 - Control and estimation of linear distributed parameter systems (PDEs) with limited communication (with PhD student Addie McCurdy)
-- Optimal control of spatially-distributed networks (with undergraduate Bella Wolf)
-- Networked controller design with limited communication and sensing (with PhD student Walden Marshall).
-See our recent work [here](https://arxiv.org/pdf/2310.16201.pdf)
+- Structures for Distributed Controllability \& Observability (with undergraduate student Yu Kang Kong)

 **Contact Info:** ejensen at colorado dot edu